 Named Executive Officer Salary.
-For fiscal year 2010, the salary used in the bonus calculation for each Named Executive Officer was:
+For fiscal 2011, the salary used in the bonus calculation for each Named Executive Officer was:

-Livio Galanti - \$500,000 Mike Kovar - \$360,000 Jennifer Pritchard - \$520,000 Mark Quick - \$575,000
+Mike Kovar - \$375,000 Jennifer Pritchard - \$555,000 Mark Quick - \$640,000

-Bonus Payout Target Percentage.
-The Bonus Payout Target Percentage is based on the Company's operating income for the fiscal year.
-For fiscal 2010, the operating income target thresholds for a payout (10% award), midpoint (50% award) and maximum (100% award) were \$242 million, \$252 million and \$264 million, respectively.
-At the time it set the operating income target levels, the Compensation Committee also set a scale of percentage award amounts, so that if we had achieved operating income between the threshold and midpoint or the midpoint and maximum, the award percentage would be proportionately adjusted.
-In fiscal year 2010, the Company achieved operating income of \$376 million.
-As a result, for fiscal year 2010, the Bonus Payout Target Percentage for each Named Executive Officer was 100%.
+Bonus Payout Percentage.
+The Bonus Payout Percentage is based on the Company's operating income for the fiscal year.
+For fiscal 2011, the operating income target thresholds for an initial payout (10% award), midpoint (50% award) and maximum (100% award) were \$433 million, \$450 million and \$466 million, respectively.
+At the time the Compensation Committee set the operating income target levels, it also set a scale of percentage award amounts, so that if we had achieved operating income between the threshold and midpoint or the midpoint and maximum, the award percentage would be proportionately adjusted.
+In fiscal year 2011, the Company achieved operating income of \$472 million.
+As a result, for fiscal year 2011, the Bonus Payout Percentage for each Named Executive Officer was 100%.

 Performance Rating Percentage.
 The Performance Rating Percentage is based on the performance rating of each Named Executive Officer for the fiscal year.
-For fiscal year 2010, each Named Executive Officer received an "exceeds expectations" performance rating, resulting in a Performance Ratings Percentage of 75% for each Named Executive Officer.
+For fiscal 2011, our Named Executive Officers received the following performance ratings: Mr. Quick-"outstanding" and Ms. Pritchard and Mr. Kovar-"exceeds expectations", resulting in a Performance Rating Percentage of 100% for Mr. Quick and 75% for Ms. Pritchard and Mr. Kovar.

 Named Executive Officer Bonus Amounts.
-As a result of the foregoing inputs, the cash bonus amounts for each Named Executive Officer for fiscal year 2010 were:
+As a result of the foregoing inputs, the cash bonus amounts for each Named Executive Officer for fiscal year 2011 were: